How to use the OAuth implicit flow and its differences with the OAuth code flow.

 ParameterValueMandatoryDescription

 stateThe same value as given in the requestyes*The same value as the client sent in the request.
-Use to match request to the redirect response. *Mandatory if the state was sent in the request
+Use to match requests to the redirect response. *Mandatory if the state was sent in the request

 access_tokenA newly issued access tokenyesThe resulting access token for the flow